Dementia Research Breakthroughs: Promising Discoveries and Future Directions

 Two key factors in enhancing cognitive health are brain nutrition and sleep quality.

-Research has shown that maintaining a healthy diet rich in antioxidants, omega-3 fatty acids and other essential nutrients can promote brain health and reduce inflammation associated with like Alzheimer’s.
+Research has shown that maintaining a rich in antioxidants, omega-3 fatty acids and other essential nutrients can promote brain health and reduce inflammation associated with neurodegenerative diseases like Alzheimer’s.

 Additionally, getting sufficient sleep is vital for allowing the brain to detoxify and repair itself during restorative deep sleep cycles.
 Here’s a table summarising some useful lifestyle changes: